 Most routers come with default usernames and passwords like “admin/admin.”
 These are widely known, which makes them easy for attackers to guess.

-Changing them is one of the simplest ways to improve your home network’s protection.
+Changing them is one of the simplest ways to improve your home network’s protection – one of the most important beginner cybersecurity tips you can take.

 How to do it: